momokokong/employee-tracker-cli-pg-js/README.md

      - `npm i pg@8.12.0`
      - `npm i validator@13.12.0`
 4. Set up the database schema and seeds data: In the terminal go to the folder db/
    - `psql -U postgres` you will need to enter the password for Postgres user postgres.
-In the Postgres bash:
+In the Postgres shell:
      - `\i schema.sql`
      - and then `\i seeds.sql`
      - now the test data is ready, exit by `\q`